wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 read-write ordering issues due to the speculative and optimistic nature of OCC executions.
 In this article, we discuss a few race conditions that are typical to OCC.
 For each race condition, we propose several solutions to avoid them.
-We also point out cases where OCC may raise "false alarms" but are actually serializable.
-We hope our discussion could aid algorithm engineers to prevent common fallacies while still keeping the design efficient.
+We also point out cases where OCC may raise "false alarms" to indicate violations, but which are actually serializable.
+We hope our discussion could aid algorithm engineers to prevent common fallacies, while still keeping their designs efficient.

 ### Racing Read and Write Phase